 Aside from kissing, human and canine diseases can also be transferred in other ways.
 Sharing your eating and drinking utensils with your dog can pass on contamination.
 It’s not recommended that you share these things with your pets.

-Many dog lovers can’t be stopped from kissing their dogs.
-If you allow your dog to kiss you, at least take the necessary precautions so as to safeguard your health.
+If you allow your dog to kiss you, at the very least, take the necessary precautions so as to safeguard your health.
 Keep your mouth closed when your dog kisses you.
 Wash your face and your mouth area with soap and water afterwards.

 As for your dog, you can brush their teeth to reduce the amount of bacteria possibility present in your canine’s mouth.
-Just don’t use human toothpaste, as it is toxic for dogs.
+Just don’t use human toothpaste, as it’s toxic for dogs.
 Instead buy a toothpaste intended for dogs if you don’t already have some.